-Humidity (only for HomeKit) is a sensor value for the current humidity, only has status addresses.
+Humidity (HomeKit and Google Home) is a sensor value for the current humidity, only has status addresses.

 Occupancy sensor (only for HomeKit) detects whether someone is present, can be used in HomeKit to control other components.

 Motion sensor (only for HomeKit) detects movement, can be used in HomeKit to control other components.